Conky-for-macOS/Manage-Conky/README.md

 <h4 align="center">ManageConky is the implementation of <a href="https://github.com/teejee2008/conky-manager" target="_blank">conky-manager</a> for macOS.</h4>

-It offers on the mac what conky-manager offers for linux plus the ability to painlessly install / uninstall conky on your machine!
+It offers on the mac what conky-manager offers on linux plus alot more (exclusive) [amazing features](https://github.com/Conky-for-macOS/Manage-Conky/wiki).

 ![preview](preview.svg)